 A Peaceful Coexistence: One of my first experiences with keeping bettas and shrimp together involved a male betta and a group of Amano shrimp in a 15-gallon planted tank.
 The betta, which I named Blaze due to his vibrant red and orange coloring, seemed indifferent to the shrimp.
 The Amano shrimp, on the other hand, were large enough to avoid becoming snacks for Blaze and quickly became efficient cleanup crews, happily feeding on the algae and leftover betta pellets.
 It was a joy to observe their peaceful coexistence and watch as the shrimp went about their business, seemingly unfazed by the betta’s presence.

 A Lesson in Overfeeding: In another tank, I had a group of cherry shrimp with a female betta.
 The betta was a bit more curious about the shrimp, but I didn’t witness any aggressive behavior.
 However, I did learn a valuable lesson about overfeeding during this time.
 Eager to ensure the shrimp were getting enough to eat, I overdid it with the shrimp pellets.
-Not only did this lead to a spike in ammonia levels, but the betta also gorged on the excess food, which ledOpens in a new tab. to bloating and a brief bout of swim bladder disease.
+Not only did this lead to a spike in ammonia levels, but the betta also gorged on the excess food, which led to bloating and a brief bout of swim bladder disease.
 It was a wake-up call about the importance of proper feeding amounts and water quality management.

 A Failed Experiment: Perhaps the most challenging experience was an attempt to introduce a group of cherry shrimp into a tank with a particularly territorial male betta.
 Despite the tank being well-planted with plenty of hiding spots, the betta relentlessly pursued the shrimp.
 The bright red color of the cherry shrimp may have attracted the betta’s attention, and their small size probably made them look like an easy meal.
 Sadly, none of the shrimp survived.
 This experience was a stark reminder that each betta has its own personality, and some are simply not suited to share their space with other creatures.